bfrearson/bfrearson.github.io/_pages/home.md

 ---

-[^1]:Specifically PCBs, Physics problems, Souls, and UI issues.
+[^1]:Specifically PCBs, physics problems, souls, and UI issues.
 [^2]:Not necessarily in that order.
 [^3]:Loopify is currently in beta, awaiting approval from Spotify for general release.